-We set out to try all the (true) best donut shops in NH.
-While we haven’t hit them all yet we’ve got a nice little list started.
-Check it out!
+We set out to try all the best donut shops in NH.
+While we haven’t hit them all yet, and some of them may not turn out to be the best, we’ve got a nice little list started.
+Check it out (and try some donuts)!

-There have been quite a few hits (and a few misses), but since everyone has their own tastes we’re going to list them in order of our favorites but not say they were true fails…except in one case.
+There have been many hits (and a few misses), but since everyone has their own tastes we’re going to list them in order of our favorites but not say they were true fails…except in one case.
 So who’s ready to hit the NH Donut Trail with us?

 Best Donut Shops in New Hampshire